opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/vpc_subnet_ids_v1.md

+---
+page_title: ""
+subcategory: "VPC"
+---

-# Data Source: opentelekomcloud_vpc_subnet_ids_v1
+# opentelekomcloud_vpc_subnet_ids_v1

-`opentelekomcloud_vpc_subnet_ids_v1` provides a list of subnet ids for a vpc_id
+Use this data source to get a list of subnet ids for a vpc_id

-This resource can be useful for getting back a list of subnet ids for a vpc.
+This resource can be useful for getting back a list of subnet ids for a VPC.

 ## Example Usage

-The following example shows outputing all cidr blocks for every subnet id in a vpc.
+The following example shows outputing all cidr blocks for every subnet id in a VPC.

 ```hcl
 data "opentelekomcloud_vpc_subnet_ids_v1" "subnet_ids" {